adamschmideg/verzzatile/README.md

 - `,value`: Add a new cell at the primary cursor with the specified value.
 Then move to the new cell.
 You can add multiple consecutive cells at once by separating the values with commas.
-- `&`: Connect the cell at the primary cursor with the cell at the secondary cursor in the dimension of the primary cursor.
+- `&X`: Connect the cell at the current cursor with the cell at cursor X in the dimension of the current cursor.

 ### Reading